Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter03.rst

 After programming with the Office API for a while, you may start to notice that two coding questions keep coming up.
 They are:

     1. For the service I'm using at the moment, what are its properties?
-2. 2.
-When I need to do something to a document (e.g. close an XComponent instance), which interface should I cast XComponent to by calling :py:meth:`.Lo.qi`?
+    2. When I need to do something to a document (e.g. close an XComponent instance), which interface should I cast XComponent to by calling :py:meth:`.Lo.qi`?

-The first question arose in :ref:`Chapter 2 <ch02>` when set properties in loadComponentFromURL() and storeToURL() were needed.
+The first question arose in :ref:`Chapter 2 <ch02>` when set properties in ``loadComponentFromURL()`` and ``storeToURL()`` were needed.
-Unfortunately the LibreOffice documentation for OfficeDocument doesn't list all the properties associated with the service.
+Unfortunately the LibreOffice documentation or OfficeDocument doesn't list all the properties associated with the service.
 Have a look for yourself by typing ``lodoc OfficeDocument service``, which takes you to its IDL Page unfortunately.
 You'll then need to click on the OfficeDocument_ link in the "Classes" section to reach the documentation.
 OfficeDocument's "Public Attributes" section only lists three properties.
 Thre is a |odoc_member_list|_ which is a little more helpful but can be challengeing decipher.